FAQ page for Math 261: Calculus III

 This is highly unlikely.
 If this is a once-in-a-lifetime situation (tea with the Queen, launching your own fashion line at a Paris fashion show, etc.), please contact the coordinator.
 If it is instead for pre-planned travel, a concert, skiing, etc., then sorry, but no.

 No, but it's definitly suggested that you pick up some copy of the book (hard copy or e-copy) so you can try the suggested homework.
 Feel free to buy it with a group of friends.

 - Is it OK if I get some other edition of the book?

 Sure, but beware that the problem numbers of the suggested homework might be a little off here and there.
 I believe the difference (for our course) between the 12th and 13th editions comes only in the problem numbers in two or three sections.
 If you successfully try some problems from each section of problems within each section of the book, you should be OK.

 - Could you let me borrow your book so I can copy the homework problems?

 Sorry, but no. There are many students in your section; please check with them.
 I don't mean to be impolite about this (I couldn't afford the books when I was in college either), but I (we) cannot make a habit of loaning out a book that we don't personally own and need to use frequently.

 - I have a question about the course and wrote to you (or my instructor) but haven't heard back.
 What should I do?

 First, please keep in mind that we are human.
 Please be patient.
 We don't work 24/7, and even when we are working, teaching is just one part of our jobs.
-Instructors should respond within one or two business days, often much more rapidly.
+Instructors should respond within two business days, often much more rapidly.
 If it is pressing, write again, or try asking a friend or another instructor.

 - I have a gripe.
 Who should I tell?